The selected value of the AutoComplete can only be a string value.

 - To define multiple values, use the MultiSelect.
 For more information, refer to its overview article.

-- To define selected values as data of the primitive (strings and numbers) or complex (objects) type, use the ComboBox.
+- To define selected values as data of the primitive (strings, numbers, or other) or complex (objects) type, use the ComboBox.
 For more information, refer to its overview article.

 - The AutoComplete does not support values, which contain